-If you or someone you love suffers a work-related injury in Iowa, you are likely eligible for benefits under workers' compensation.
+If you or someone you love suffers a work-related injury in Iowa, you are likely eligible for workers' compensation payments.
 Workers’ compensation offers payment for medical care and lost wages during the time of missed work or on an ongoing basis for those who suffer a permanent injury.
 While these benefits can be vital to the stability and success of your family after a work injury, they typically do not provide complete coverage.
 Even with generous compensation rates in Iowa, wage replacement benefits will only pay a portion of the injured worker’s typical paycheck.
 For many individuals and families, this creates a hardship, and it is natural to wonder if there are any additional sources of compensation to help fill that gap.

 First, it is important to understand what to expect from the Iowa workers’ compensation system.
 The state has the highest average weekly maximum reimbursement rate

 The state defines spendable earnings as the amount remaining after payroll taxes are deducted from gross weekly earnings.

-In some cases, an injury sustained at work may actually be the result of the negligence of a third party (neither the employee or the employer).
+In some cases, an injury sustained at work may actually be the result of the negligence of a third party (neither the employee nor the employer).
 The injured employee could pursue a personal injury case against that third party to obtain additional compensation.
 These types of cases are often brought against:

 In these claims, the injured employee can pursue compensation for medical bills, lost wages, pain and suffering, and more.
 A third-party claim is not possible in every workers’ compensation case, and the unique circumstances of your injury will dictate your legal options.
 It is also important to note that third-party claims can affect your workers’ compensation payments.
-Insurance companies are often entitled to recoup at least a portion of the money awarded toward the payment of medical bills
+Insurance companies are often entitled to recoup at least a portion of the money awarded toward the payment of medical bills.

 In some less common situations, it is possible to pursue legal action against your employer.
 While workers’ compensation exists in part to shield employers from litigation, the law does allow injured employees to pursue a claim directly against an employer when: